practicingruby/practicing-ruby-paid/posts/v7/010-information.md

+Start with a story about what happens when I type a message into an IRC channel, and how it gets to you.
+(Sockets, IRC protocol, client->server->client etc).

+LOOKING AT DIFFERENT WAYS TO STORE, PROCESS, REPRESENT, AND INTERPRET A SINGLE SIMPLE MESSAGE.

 * Exposing meaning without knowing how to process something
 * What it means to understand a message (we'll focus on the first tier)